Best Fashion & Apparel PLM Software in 2026

 ApparelMagic combines PLM with full ERP functionality - inventory management, accounting, order management, and business reporting in one system.
 For brands that want a single platform for everything from product development to financial management, the all-in-one approach is appealing.

 The comprehensive scope means complexity.
 Teams that only need PLM will find themselves navigating ERP features they don't use.
 The setup is more involved than pure PLM tools, and the interface reflects the breadth of functionality rather than focused design simplicity.
+See how the two stack up in our Kobo vs ApparelMagic comparison.

 How to Choose the Right Fashion PLM